Table of contents

 What is Percentage in Maths?

-The formula works by dividing the obtained value by the total and then multiplying by 100 to represent it as a fraction of 100.
+The percentage formula works by dividing the obtained quantity by the total quantity and multiplying the result by 100 to express it per hundred.

 Example 1: Student’s Marks